 Resort

 A resort pack is the ideal choice for in-bounds riding, sidecountry terrain, and even sno-cat or heli-accessed skiing.
-The main distinguishing factor here is capacity—packs in this category are around 5 to 22 liters in size, which is perfect for carrying your water and snacks, an extra layer, and avy tools (if needed).
-For lift-accessed terrain, you’ll also want to look for a clean exterior with minimal straps to avoid snagging the chairlift when loading/unloading.
+The main distinguishing factor here is capacity—packs in this category are around 5 to 22 liters in size, which is perfect for carrying your water and snacks, an extra layer, and avalanche gear (if needed, like when heli-skiing).
+For lift-accessed terrain, you’ll also want to look for a clean exterior with minimal straps to avoid snagging the chairlift when loading/unloading, but might still want a ski carry option for hiking inbounds.
 Most of these packs feature an insulated sleeve for storing a water reservoir, which is great for staying hydrated without removing your pack.
 Some of our favorite designs in this category include the Osprey Glade 12 and CamelBak SnoBlast 22, and it’s also worth checking out smaller-capacity versions of many of the other packs above.

 Riding chairlift with ski backpack